oracle/docker-images/OracleWebLogic/README.md

         Copyright (c) 2014-2017 Oracle and/or its affiliates.
 All rights reserved.

-**IMPORTANT:** The resulting images will NOT have a domain pre-configured.
+**IMPORTANT**: The resulting images will NOT have a domain pre-configured.
 You must extend the image with your own Dockerfile, and create your domain using WLST.
 You might want to take a look at the use case samples below.

 ## Samples for WebLogic domain creation
 To give users an idea of how to create a domain from a custom Dockerfile that extends the WebLogic image, we provide a few samples for the 12c versions of the developer distribution.
 There are two types of domain samples: